Dr-Lego/gag-network/README.md

    This will execute all steps in order:
    - Create the database
    - Transform icons
-   - Build the network
+   - Load the network
-   - Minimize the build
+   - Build the frontend

 2. **Refresh Data Only**